TeskaLabs/asab/doc/asab/metrics.rst

 -------------

 - :class:`Gauge` stores single numerical values which can go up and down.
 Implements :func:`set` method to set the metric values.
 - :class:`Counter` is a cumulative metric whose values can increase or decrease.
-Implements :func:`add` and :func:`sub` to add or substract from metric values.
+Implements :func:`add` and :func:`sub` methods.
 - Event per Second Counter (:class:`EPSCounter`) divides all values by delta time.
 - :class:`DutyCycle` https://en.wikipedia.org/wiki/Duty_cycle
-- :class:`AggregationCounter` allows to set new value based on aggregation function. :func:`max` function is default.
-Implements :func:`set`.
+- :class:`AggregationCounter` allows to :func:`set` values based on an aggregation function. :func:`max` function is default.

 All metrics types inherit from :class:`Metric` class.